pjaol/linkedin-cleanup-js/README.md

 ### Troubleshooting

 - If the script is not working as expected, make sure that Tampermonkey or Greasemonkey is enabled and that the script is installed.
 - If LinkedIn changes its layout, the script may stop working.
+The please let me know via the issues tab above or sending a quick mail to hello :email: thevgergroup.com
-You can always check for updates by visiting this [GitHub repository](https://github.com/pjaol/linkedin-cleanup-js) for the latest version of the script.
+- You can always check for updates by visiting this [GitHub repository](https://github.com/pjaol/linkedin-cleanup-js) for the latest version of the script.